Contact firstname.lastname@example.org about Discover to get involved

 We want to make it easy for anyone to discover, learn about and calculate the carbon footprint of anything and help to automate reporting for environmental sustainability.
-We have a prototype of this here (screenshots above and live link below) which includes 1,000’s of different things from planes to chickens, steel to water, electricity to gas.
+We have a prototype of this here (screenshots above and live link below) which includes over 40,000 different models from planes to chickens, steel to water, electricity to gas.

 The architecture is already built and running*, the systems are all in place, the operating model is known.
-The underlying data is populated—it’s now out of date and needs a good refresh and the UX needs improving.
+The underlying data is populated—it’s now out of date and needs to be refreshed.
 The solution has a web interface (for humans) to use and an API (for machines and other SaaS solutions) to integrate with.

 We are seeking collaborations and funding to:

 - Update the baseline Open Data and Open Models

 We need to employ environmental data scientists to update the underlying Open Data and open methods so they are current.
 And, we want to develop a global expert community of practice around this.

 - Forge relationships with the originators of Open Data and Open Models (e.g. GHG Protocol)

 We want to make it easy for the scientists and engineers doing the modelling to use the system to easily publish and maintain their work in a way that is immediately usable by anyone.
 Our collective action work is best addressed if we can collaborate to ‘crowdsource’ what everyone needs.

 - Open up access to proprietary models

 We want to engage with commercial data modellers to open up access to their proprietary (non-Open) models to a bigger market (for which they can charge).
 Make it easy for people to find, access and use data and models, making a better ‘shop window’ for the whole market.

 - Maintaining and evolving the underlying development

 We need to hire developers (code and UX) to help keep improving the systems and their usability.

 - Keep the whole thing (the bits that we provide) openly licensed and open to everyone to use

 If you are interested in helping to develop or fund this work, please contact email@example.com.